aptxlabs/smellfeastfood/content/_index.md

 ---

 # Smell Feast Food Processing & Packaging Pvt.
 Ltd.
-Smell feast food services private limited incorporated in 2019.
-Smell feast foods focusing on providing food services.
+Smell feast food services private limited was incorporated in 2019.
+Smell feast foods focuses on providing food services.
 With immense experience in the food industry, smell feast foods are a leading exporter of all kinds of indian spices, pulses, grains, fruits, vegetables, and many more, to a number of destinations around the globe.
 With several partnerships with buyers across multiple countries, we have grown to be among the go-to companies for food export from india.